 Preparation and Submission of Letters to the Editor

-Authors may correspond with the Editor via e-mail at firstname.lastname@example.org.
-All letters to the Editor for publication consideration should be submitted in electronic form (Word compatible) to the Editor at the above e-mail address.
-Letters to the Editor must contain a word count (up to 500 words) and the mailing address, phone number, and e-mail address of the author to whom communications about the letter should be directed.
-Submissions should be written in a manner that is consistent in all ways with SIOP’s Statement and Guidelines on Professional Behavior.
+Authors may correspond with the Editor via e-mail at email@example.com.
+All letters to the Editor that are sent for the purposes of possibly being published in TIP should be submitted in electronic form (Word compatible); please contact the Editor for submission instructions at the above e-mail address.
+Five hundred (500) words is an approximate target/maximum for such submissions, but departures from this requirement may be negotiated with the Editor.
+Submissions should be written in a manner that is consistent in all ways with SIOP’s Anti-Harassment Policy.

 Submission of any original and editorial work to TIP comes with the implied confirmation that all listed authors have approved the manuscript (at all stages of review and revision).

 Every submission is reviewed and evaluated by the Editor for conformity to the overall guidelines and suitability for TIP.
 All Feature article submissions may be subject to peer review at the discretion of the editor.
 Submissions well in advance of issue deadlines are appreciated.
 However, the Editor reserves the right to determine the appropriate issue to publish an accepted submission.
 Letters to the Editor or any related submissions may be subject to additional review by one or more TIP Editorial Board members and/or the Communications Portfolio Officer as part of the review and selection process.
 Submissions requiring a response from SIOP Administrative Office staff, the Executive Board, or SIOP committees will be considered for publication with a companion response when appropriate.
 Extra lead/review time beyond the deadlines noted below should be allowed if authors wish their letter to be published in a specific issue.
 All items published in TIP are copyrighted by SIOP.